-A closer look reveals that some of the beach’s most aggressive scavengers are hard at work dealing with the jelly’s remains.
-Water-line Isopods (Cirolana kincaidi) commonly follow the line of the tide as it moves up and down the beach, covering anything that is dead and devouring it very efficiently.
-In fact they are so aggressive that if you stand motionless as the water washes over your feet you may soon be covered with nasty red bites!
+Water-line isopods are one of the beach’s most aggressive scavengers.
+They commonly follow the line of the tide as it moves up and down the beach, covering anything that is dead and devouring it very efficiently.
+In fact, they are so aggressive that if you stand motionless as the water washes over your feet you may soon be covered with nasty red bites!

 Keep an eye out for these superb scavengers the next time you’re visiting the surf pounded sandy beaches of Pacific Rim National Park Reserve.
 They’re fascinating to watch, at least if you’re safely wearing rubber boots!